Will answer every question he's been asked!

-Favourite thing to do in science Discovering something new!
+Favourite thing to do in my job Discovering something new!
 The feeling of being the first person ever to see, learn or make something is amazing.
 Definitely worth it for all of the times that things don’t work!

 A fun loving, live life to the max kinda guy who has somehow ended up becoming a chemist working on developing new anti-cancer drugs… (and absolutely loves it!)